gpeddle/jobhunt-api/docs/step01-analysis/index.md

 ## Overview

 This section reviews the [API Code Assignment](/docs/api-code-assignment.md)  and collects decisions and assumptions made for the project.
 [Original PDF here](/docs/API-Code-Assignment.pdf)

 ## Assumptions

 1. There is no UI, and the API is tested manually.
+   - *For our purpose, the request/response of the API is the only UI.*
+2. There is no separate database.
+   - *A real system would persist data and do additional processing.
+This example is limited to  receiving and validating incoming records for accept/reject status.*
-2. A series of test questions and answers must be created.
+3. A series of test questions and answers must be created.
-3. All submitted **Applications** are persisted.
+   - *A real system would require a full life-cycle for Questions.
+This example is limited to a single, static question set for use in validation.*

+## Domain Description

+1. A **JobApplication** is a JSON document as described in the assignment.
+3. Upon submission, each **JobApplication** is validated against the questions.
+4. A **JobApplication** which passes validation is *Accepted*, with a JSON response.
+5. Each *Accepted* **JobApplication** is persisted for additional processing.
-4. The persisted **Applications** will later be consumed by a downstream processing system.
+6. All *Accepted* **JobApplications** will later be consumed by a downstream processing system.
-5. Because all **Applications** are persisted, the API will only return HTTP level status codes
-4. Each **Application** contains the submitted JSON data and a **ValidationStatus** field which contains *Accepted* or *Rejected*
-5. Downstream processing systems will use the **ValidationStatus** field to determine whether to display an **Application** to the **Employer**
+7. A **JobApplication** which fails validation is *Rejected*, with a JSON response.
+8. Each *Rejected* **JobApplication** is discarded.

-## Decisions
+## Technical Decisions

-- Implement an API only service using .NET6 webapi template
+- Implement an API only service using .NET 6.0 webapi template
 - Use Swagger to test the behavior of the API
-- During local testing, store submitted data in a local output folder
+- During testing, store submitted data in memory
-- Once deployed, store submitted data in Amazon AWS S3 bucket
+- Restarting the API service loses all submitted data
-- Provide access to the S3 bucket for inspection by reviewers

 ## Ubiquitous Language

-- **Application** - the submitted JSON data, along with its **ValidationStatus**
+- **JobApplication** - the submitted JSON data
-- **Employer** - the business entity that considers **Applications**
+- **Employer** - the business entity which considers **JobApplications**
-- **ValidationStatus** - review of the submitted JSON data to determine if it meets the minimum qualifications.
+- **Validation** - a review of the submitted JSON data to determine if it meets the minimum qualifications.